couchbase/couchbase-lite-core/README.md

 All platform implementations of Couchbase Lite 2.0 will be built atop this core, adding replication and higher-level language & platform bindings.
 But LiteCore may find other uses too, perhaps for applications that want a fast minimalist data store with map/reduce indexing, but don't need the higher-level features of Couchbase Lite.

+**THIS IS NOT A RELEASED PRODUCT.
+THIS IS NOT FINISHED CODE, OR EVEN ALPHA.** This is currently (August 2016) a work in progress.
+See "Status" section below.

 ## Features

 * Database CRUD (Create, Read, Update, Delete) operations: